jgr3go/angular-contextual-date/README.md

 ## Usage

-`hs-contextual-date` can be used as a filter or an element.
+`contextual-date` can be used as a filter or an element.
 The service can also be directly called if you want to use the results yourself.

 ### Filter
 ```html